-Short or incorrect Goods must be reported to the Supplier within five business days of their receipt quoting packing slip or invoice number.
+Short or incorrect Goods must be reported to the Supplier within two business days of their receipt quoting packing slip or invoice number.

 Any Goods which show obvious manufacturing defects must be notified in writing to the Supplier within two business days from receipt of the Goods.
 Where possible please quote the packing slip or invoice number.

 Out of stock items are not normally held for back-ordering and should be re-ordered, unless otherwise arranged with the Supplier.

 Out of Date Goods

-Any Goods having a date by which they must be used which is greater than 6 months from the date of dispatch will not be accepted back for credit or exchange for reasoning of short dating.
+Any Goods that have been purchased greater than 6 months from the date of dispatch, will not be accepted back for credit or exchange by the Supplier.